Durban riots: Friday riots

 On Friday, African leaders from Cato Manor organised rioters from workers' hostels and from social networks such as the ingoma dancing troupes and boxing clubs.
 Taking advantage of the slow police intervention, the assailants attacked the Indian business area with an assortment of improvised weapons, attacking both property and people.
 Numerous reports suggest that European whites cheered the African assailants and joined in looting Indian stores.
-Donald L. Horowitz notes in his book, The Deadly Ethnic Riot: "A number of European women urged the Natives [Africans] on to 'hit the coolies [Indians]'.
+Donald L. Horowitz notes in his book The Deadly Ethnic Riot: "A number of European women urged the Natives [Africans] on to 'hit the coolies [Indians derogative]'.
 Thereafter they went dancing up the street with the Natives.
 The pictorial record shows Europeans actively inciting the Natives, or evincing all the signs of enjoyment at their excesses."

-By early evening the government troops blockaded the Indian district in central Durban after which the focus of assaults shifted to the suburban areas of Cato Manor, Clairwood and the Jacobs area, where numerous acts of murder, arson, rape, and brutal attacks and looting took place.
+By early evening the government troops blockaded the Indian district in central Durban after which the focus of assaults shifted to the suburban areas of Cato Manor, Clairwood and the Jacobs area, where numerous acts of murder, arson, rape, and attacks and looting took place.

-Rampaging African crowds burnt houses, stores, raped Indian women and girls and brutally killed Indians of all ages and sexes.
+Rampaging African crowds burnt houses, stores, raped Indian women and girls and killed Indians of all ages and sexes.
 An article in the Indian Opinion recounted the devastation:

 Friday night saw the peak of the violence when Africans hurled paraffin tins into Indian owned buildings and entire Indian families were burned to ashes alive.